 - ensure that the contributor has permissions to push to the appropriate GitHub

 - Attend your weekly check-in.

-- Take good notes so that your backup mentor can pick up where you left off
+- Take good notes so that your backup lead can pick up where you left off

 easily if you’re unavailable.